|BITTER MELON TEA|

 Also check out our DIABETIC page.

-For more details on the phyto-chemistry and farmacology of bitter melon: go to "MEDICINE FROM NATURE page" .
+For more details on the phyto-chemistry and pharmacology of bitter melon: go to our "Bitter melon" page.

 The above presentation is for informational and educational purposes only.